 Mike Schmidt, CFRE, Cramer & Associates, Executive V.P. & Partner

-We’re already 1 month into 2021, and you’ve probably started to implement your strategic goals for the next 365 days.
+We’re already well into 2021, and you’ve probably started to implement your strategic goals for the next few months.
 But how do you stay the course, avoid roadblocks, and keep up the motivation?

 Our Cramer Team suggests challenging the status quo and dropping some of those every day, sometimes harmful, routines to allow space for clarity and the ability to push forward.